Commercial Loan vs. Invoice Factoring

 |Denied for IRS Problems – Tax liens||NO||YES|

-Is Invoice Factoring a type of loan?
+Is Invoice Factoring a type of commercial loan?
 Absolutely not.

-Factoring is a great non-loan alternative to traditional bank financing and can gives your business quick access to cash for any business need.
+Factoring is a great non-loan alternative to a commercial loan and can gives your business quick access to cash for any business need.
 With the use of Accounts Receivable Factoring, your sales (accounts receivable or open invoices) are “cash in the bank.”
 Funding is immediate and unlimited, mainly driven by your customers’ demand for your goods of services.

-Accounts Receivable Factoring Companies are a great alternative to a commercial loan for business financing
+Accounts Receivable Factoring Companies are a great alternative to a commercial loan for business funding

 As an alternative source of business financing, invoice factoring eliminates many of the difficult-to-meet criteria that companies must face in order to get a commercial loan.
 If you can get a loan or line of credit in today’s tight banking market, what’s going to happen after you’ve depleted those funds?
 You will still have to wait for the invoices to be paid.
 The biggest problem with a traditional bank loan is that there is a maximum credit limit.
 Whereas Charter Capital provides no-loan cash based on the quality and liquidity of your assets (your accounts receivable).
 Because each account is evaluated individually, Charter Capital has much more flexibility than a Bank when it comes to keeping up with an increase in sales.